 The following is part of an educational series intended to help small business owners avoid disputes by offering best practices and tips, brought to you by Chase Merchant Services.

 Disputes are costly in other ways, too.
-Major credit card networks monitor dispute resolution activity for all their merchants; if the percentage of chargebacks to transactions (known as the "chargeback ratio") exceeds 1%, so merchants can impose fees and penalties.
+Major credit card networks monitor dispute activity for all their merchants; if the percentage of chargebacks to transactions (known as the "chargeback ratio") exceeds 1%, merchants can face fees and penalties.

 Here are five steps you can take to avoid disputes, and how to handle them when they occur:

 One of the most common causes of disputes is that a customer doesn't recognize the name of the business on the credit card statement, and calls to cancel the charge.
 This is common with a company that owns several stores with different brand names, but issues the charges through a different company name.
-To avoid disputes, make sure your "doing business name" is the same as your store name so it will appear in a logical way on card statements.
+To avoid disputes, make sure your "doing business as" name is the same as your store name so it will appear on card statements as something customers recognize.

 Customers often use disputes when they don't want a product they ordered or to pay for the return postage to send it back, says Chris Ward, who runs an online store in White, Georgia.
 To avoid paying, some customers will dispute charges, claiming the item was not what they expected, or damaged when it arrived.
 "They'll claim whatever they need to make you pay return shipping," he says.